Regulation

 Does CSRD Apply to Non-EU Companies?

-• A large subsidiary in the EU meeting the 250 employees, €50M turnover, or €25M asset criteria, or
+• A large subsidiary in the EU meeting the original criteria (250 employees, €50M turnover, or €25M assets), or

 • A branch generating over €40 million within the EU.